manikangkan/realtime-alerts/README.md

 ## 🎊 Getting Started

-On successful installation of prerequisites create a username amongst below -
+After successful installation of the prerequisites, choose a username from the following -

 - manikangkandas
 - gayatridas